opnfv/barometer/docs/userguide/collectd.userguide.rst

 * dpdkevents:  A read plugin that retrieves DPDK link status and DPDK forwarding cores liveliness status (DPDK Keep Alive).

+* Open vSwitch events Plugin: A read plugin that retrieves events from OVS.

 * Open vSwitch stats Plugin: A read plugin that retrieve flow and interface stats from OVS.